Best light meters for 2022

 • No spot meter

-From beginner to professional, if you’re on a budget this is likely a winner.
+From beginner to professional, if you’re on a budget this is likely a clear winner.
 While it doesn’t have the wireless module capabilities of its more advanced siblings, it does have a host of other features that will cover the needs of most users, such as photo, cine, and HD cine metering modes, flash metering, almost 20 stops of range, and a backlit, easy-to-read LCD screen.
 It’s also a great model if you want to pack light, as it is relatively light and small.
 At this price range, don’t expect a spot meter in addition to the incident meter, though.
 This has become the standard pick for many analog photographers as it’s small, reliable, and easy to use.

 Best for film photography: Voigtlander VC Speed Meter II